 Neuroscience Research of Anna Tyborowska

 Anna Tyborowska is a neuroscientist at Radboud University in Nijmegen, Netherlands.
-Together with her team, she conducted a brain study that investigated how teenagers control the emotional processing in their brain.
+Together with her team, she conducted a brain study that investigated how hormonal changes in teenagers change the emotional processing in their brain.
 The results of the study were published in the Journal of Neuroscience.

 49 teens who agreed to be tested were 14 years old.
 It was important to have recruits of the same age since it could help the study identify different stages of puberty and the changes that occur.
 Barbara Braams, the neuroscientist at Harvard University in Cambridge, Massachusetts, shared her view of the study results and said, “I especially like that the authors show a shift and the regions which are activated during the task.”

 The representatives of the group were both males and females and the emphasis was on how teenagers of both genders were able to control their emotions.

 Functional magnetic resonance imaging scanner (abbreviated fMRI) was used to measure blood flow in the brain of the teenagers.
 Depending on the task taken, blood flow varies in different areas of the brain.
 The scanner uses magnets to evaluate which part of the brain appears to be the most active while performing a particular task.

 At the first stage, each person was required to lay inside the fMRI scanner without active movement and brain activity.
 During the next stage, teens were asked to complete a set of tasks in order to evaluate which parts of the brain are more active than others.
 Each teenager used a special joystick in order to perform tasks while staying in the scanner.